tashifkhan/sophos-auto-login/README.md

 # Sophos Automatic Login & Authentication

-## Introdction
+## Introduction

-This is a Python Script that enables you to to login into your internet web authentication portal automatically.
-It relogs you in every 28 mins to mitigate the issue of auto logout after a certain time period
+This Python script automates the login process for an internet web authentication portal, relogging you in every 10 minutes to prevent automatic logout.
+The updated version now stores the login credentials in a CSV file, providing a more organized and scalable approach.

 It is basically a _**Program to Login to a Server**_